MV10/mv10.github.io/_posts/2018-02-01-reusable-dependency-injection-azure-function.md

 > Scoped lifetime services are created once per request.

-Unfortunately yuka1984's scoped demonstration didn't actually demonstrate scoped behavior.
+Unfortunately yuka1984's scoped demonstration didn't illustrate the effects of a scoped lifetime.
 It did register `IGreeter` using `AddScoped` but that alone won't prove that the service is created once per request.
 To do this, some other service would have to be registered which also injected `IGreeter` during the same request.
 When `IGreeter` is registered as scoped, both injected services will show the same `constructed` millisecond timestamp from their references to `IGreeter`, but should `IGreeter` be registered as transient, each service will receive a new copy of `IGreeter` and exhibit different timestamps.

 To show this, I created scoped and non-scoped variants along with an `IGreeterConsumer` service (which is always registered as transient; its lifecycle isn't relevant, only the lifecycle of the `IGreeter` upon which it depends).
 You may have to run the non-scoped version a few times before you get different timestamps, it's possible for both instances to be created within the same millisecond.